ChrisOfRivia/FFXIVMounts/README.md

 - search for characters by name, world, and data center
 - refresh character data when possible
-- retrieve owned mount data
+- retrieve owned mount and minion data
-- compare synced ownership against the mount list in the app
+- compare synced ownership against the collection list in the app

 ## Running Locally